Oxid15/cascade/cascade/docs/source/howtos/track_existing_functional_pipeline.rst

 Track Existing Functional Pipeline
 ##################################

-Cascade offers tools for :ref:`/howtos/pipeline_building.rst` that are based on ``Dataset`` classes, but if you already have a pipeline written with
+Cascade offers tools for :ref:`/howtos/pipeline_building.rst` that are based on :class:`~cascade.data.Dataset` classes, but if you already have a pipeline written with
 Python functions it can be hard to migrate without rewriting everything with classes.

 After reading this you will learn how to: